 The minimum ISO sensitivity is ISO100 (except ILCE-1, ILCE-7SM3, LCE-7M4, ILCE-7RM5, ILCE-7C, ILME-FX3, and ILME-FX30).

 - Picture Effect

 - Picture Profile (except ILCE-1, ILCE-7RM4, ILCE-7RM4A, LCE-7SM3, LCE-7M4, ILCE-7RM5, ILCE-7C, ILME-FX3, and ILME-FX30)

 - Long Exposure NR

 - S. Auto Img.
 Extract.

 - Multi Frame NR

-- For ILCE-7RM2 camera, continuous shooting can't be selected.
+For the ILCE-7RM2 camera, continuous shooting can't be selected.

-- For ILCE-6300 and ILCE-6500 cameras, Continuous Shooting: Lo can be selected for continuous shooting.
+For ILCE-6300 and ILCE-6500 cameras, only Continuous Shooting: Lo can be selected for continuous shooting.

-- Bright areas on the camera LCD may be recorded darker when shooting with low ISO settings.
-To prevent this, shoot at a higher ISO or adjust the exposure settings.
+Bright areas on the camera LCD may be recorded darker when shooting with low ISO settings.
+Shoot at a higher ISO or adjust the exposure settings to prevent this.

-- The time from start-up until you are able to shoot takes approximately 0.5 seconds longer than usual.
+The time from start-up until you can shoot takes approximately 0.5 seconds longer than usual.

-- The sound of the aperture and autofocus motor may still be heard when the Silent Shooting feature is on.
+The aperture and autofocus motor sound may still be heard when the Silent Shooting feature is on.

-- The movement of the subject and of the camera body can cause distortion in the image.
+The movement of the subject and the camera body can distort the image.

-- Panning the camera quickly from side to side may cause vertical lines to appear slanted.
+- Panning the camera quickly from side to side may cause vertical lines to appear tilted.

-- Dark bands or yellow striping may occur in the image when shooting under flickering fluorescent lighting or if the flash of another camera goes off at the same time.
+Dark bands or yellow striping may occur in the image when shooting under flickering fluorescent lighting or if another camera's flash goes off simultaneously.